appwrite/templates/node/image-classification-with-huggingface/README.md

 | Required      | Yes                                                                                               |
 | Sample Value  | `083d341ee48...`                                                                                  |
 | Documentation | [Appwrite: Create an API key](https://appwrite.io/docs/advanced/platform/api-keys#create-api-key) |

+This key should have all permissions in the `Databases` scope aswell as all permissions in the `Storage` scope.

 ### APPWRITE_ENDPOINT